 James Denholm-Price is a principal lecturer in computing and mathematics in the Faculty of Science, Engineering and Computing.
 He is serving on the Board of Governors as a representative of the Academic Board.

-David has been the Chairman of NHS Shared Business Services, a joint venture between the Department of Health and Steria for seven years.
+David is Chairman of NHS Shared Business Services, a joint venture between the Department of Health and the IT firm Sopra Steria.
+He is also chairman of the Phone-paid Services Authority, the regulator for premium rate telephony.

 Gary is currently Director of Risk & Audit for Rentokil Initial plc.
 In this role he oversees the risk management and control processes across the business and leads the internal audit team.
 He reports regularly to the Audit Committee.